 A similar area of application for chunking is if you have to memorise two details that are relatively consistent.
 As seen later, chunking together two at first completely irrelevant things can be extremely helpful in reducing the amount of information to memorise.
 Again, it’s all about setting up a logical system beforehand and practising it.

 In the example of MedAT, chunking could be used with blood-groups and medication.
 These too are consistent and can be allocated with a noun for each blood-group depending on the medication, something along these lines:

-There are so many different ways to use this technique.
-Imagine you have to or want to memorise lots of different dates.
+There are so many ways to use this technique.
+Imagine you have to or want to memorise numerous dates.
 You could build yourself 12 buildings corresponding to the months.
 These buildings could have 28/29/30/31 floors corresponding to the dates.
-You could then put every person in their own room in a specific building and on a specific floor.
+You could then put every person in their room in a specific building and on a specific floor.
 Sounds doable right?
-Imagination is your limit, the bigger the better.
+Imagination is your limit, the bigger, the better.

 Integration of techniques on the example of MedAT

 For you to fully understand the mentioned techniques, this section serves as an example of a workflow of encoding during the MedAT memory test.
 The patient record looks something like this (name, birthday, blood-group, medication, allergies, patient number, and country of origin respectively):